Trakehner13/Jordan-Hayes-Portfolio/Supervised Learning/Classification Model Tuning/Project Summary.md

-**Project Objective**: Create classifcation models to predict if a credit card customer will cancel their account then optimize using hyperparameter tuning.
+**Project Objective**: Create classifcation models to predict if a credit card customer will cancel their account, then optimize the models using hyperparameter tuning.

 **Data Description**: General information regarding credit card customers, including age, income, gender, credit card spending, education level, and time with bank.